 Basic Nursing Skills: This is a broad subject area that includes any act or activity that would be considered a basic skill necessary to perform the job of a CNA.
-It includes data acquisition, handling, and routing.

-Care Impaired: Questions dealing with residents that are limited either physically or mentally from receiving "standard" care.
+Care Impaired: Questions dealing with residents who are physically or mentally limited from receiving "standard" care.
 CNAs must perform more extensively or differently to accommodate these residents.